FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/operations_menu/t_st_auditLog/_index.md

     "title": "Audit log",
     "linkTitle": "Audit log",
     "weight": "120"
-}Use the *Audit Log* page to view, compare, and export log entries that <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> records when any change is made to the <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> configuration.
+}Use the *Audit Log* page to view, compare, and export log entries that {{< SecureTransport/componentshortname  >}} records when any change is made to the {{< SecureTransport/componentshortname  >}} configuration.
 The audit log entries record:

 -   Changes made using the Administration Tool
 -   Changes made using the administration REST API
 -   Changes due to user actions, such as new user enrollment and password change
--   Changes that result from a change on another <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> Server in a cluster or on another synchronized <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> Edge
+-   Changes that result from a change on another {{< SecureTransport/componentshortname >}} Server in a cluster or on another synchronized {{< SecureTransport/componentshortname >}} Edge
 -   Changes to configuration objects, such as accounts, business units, and network zones
 -   Changes to server configuration parameters, whether they are made on the *Server Configuration* page or on other Administration Tool pages

-In an active/active Standard Cluster (SC), <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> forwards audit log updates from the secondary servers to the primary server, so the audit log on the secondary servers includes local changes only and the audit log on the primary server includes changes to all servers in the cluster.
+In an active/active Standard Cluster (SC), {{< SecureTransport/componentshortname  >}} forwards audit log updates from the secondary servers to the primary server, so the audit log on the secondary servers includes local changes only and the audit log on the primary server includes changes to all servers in the cluster.

 Many Administration Tool pages include a **Last Modified** link that you can use to display in the audit log the entry that records the last change for that page.
 From the audit log, you can compare that entry with the last one to see what changes were made or with any previous entry for that object or parameter.